 “Culture” here is a broad concept, encompassing various aspects of cultural life.
 They include ways of life, language, oral and written literature, music and song, non-verbal communication, religion or belief systems, rites and ceremonies, sport and games, methods of production or technology, natural and man-made environments, food, and clothing and shelter and arts, customs and traditions.

 In particular, having full access to cultural heritage is the hallmark of belonging to a community and being a member of society.
 Cultural heritage links the past to the present and the future.
 It is important to the transmission of cultural identity, from the old to younger generations, for the community to be able to visit a historical site, to physically be in a spiritually significant site, and to teach the children about the historic and cultural landscapes.
-Conversely, if heritage sites are destroyed or otherwise interfered with, the cultural survival of a community is undermined and inhibited.
+Conversely, if heritage sites are destroyed or otherwise interfered with, the cultural survival of a community may be undermined and inhibited.

 Thus, the right to cultural life guarantees access to, and protection of, the "heritage of the past, . . . particularly ancient monuments and traditions which may contribute to the essential equilibrium of societies": UNESCO Recommendation on Participation in Cultural Life (1976).
 The government has the duty to enact legislation to ensure that cultural heritage is preserved and maintained.